JIju-655/Nuclei-3d-Segmentation/README.md

 ### **2. 3D Gaussian Smoothing**

-3D Gaussian Smoothing is a technique used to reduce noise and detail in 3D data, such as volumetric images or point clouds, by convolving the data with a 3D Gaussian kernel.
+3D Gaussian Smoothing is the technique used to reduce noise and detail in 3D data, such as volumetric images or point clouds, by convolving the data with a 3D Gaussian kernel.
 - Applies anisotropic Gaussian blur:
   - Stronger smoothing in Z (`σ = 1.5`)
   - Moderate smoothing in XY (`σ = 1.0`)